 The general principle is that a business or merchant needs to open an account with any of the service providers listed above.
 The provider would generally require some business documents, in accordance with the Know Your Customer (KYC) laws in their respective countries.
 These are needed, to protect the provider against fraud, and to curb money laundering.

-Once the merchant account is approved, they would then offer a dashboard and Knowledgebase.
+Once the merchant account is approved by the payment gateway, they would typically offer a Dashboard.

 The dashboard would offer detailed information about money inflow, customer information, risk assessment of each payment, withdrawal records and other important information.
 They also come with settings that enable the merchant to customize their experience.

-The Gateway’s Knowledgebase would contain detailed technical information about how the merchant can connect their e-commerce cart to the gateway’s API.
+The Gateway’s Knowledgebase would contain detailed technical information about how the merchant can connect their e-commerce cart to the gateway’s Application Programming Interface (API).
 This enables the merchant’s technical personnel to integrate the gateway fully into the cart.
 Some other customizations could include fraud screening, refund flows, currency acceptance etc. The depth (or lack of) of the Knowledgebase can vary from one gateway to the other.

-As a principle, many gateways offer a sandbox where the merchant can test their technical integration.
+As a principle, many gateways offer a sandbox where the merchant can test their API integration.
+The merchant can use the test credentials in the online store while test transactions are being carried out to ensure everything is working correctly.
 They then only approve or enable a Live environment when the tests have passed the minimum technical requirements stipulated by the payment gateway.